neelsmith/compnov/README.md

-# compnov
-Complutensia nova: a digital polyglot Bible
+# *Complutensia nova*: a digital polyglot Bible

+Contents:

+- `src`: openly licensed Bibles from ebibles.org
+- `corpus`: the same texts formatted for canonical citation with CTS URNs